mhrafi21/12mhrafi/README.md

 ## Hi there, my name is Rafi
 #### Web Developer
-I love to write code  to work as a web developer to make both front-end as well as back-end using JavaScript.
+I love to write code  to work as a web developer to make both front-end as well as back-end using MERN stack.
+In front-end is used one of the most popular framework React.js, Tailwindcss, and back-end is used express, mongoDB, node.js etc.

 ### Technologies and Tools :